oshimkhan/Portfolio_project/README.md

 ## Credits
 - Icons by [FontAwesome](https://fontawesome.com/)

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact Information
-Feel free to reach out to me at your.email@example.com for any inquiries or feedback.
+Feel free to reach out to me at oshimpathan8@gmail.com for any inquiries or feedback.